strimzi/strimzi-kafka-oauth/README.md

 When connecting to the token endpoint the listener's configuration options `oauth.http.retries` and `oauth.http.retry.pause.millis` will be used to control what to do if the request to the endpoint fails due to a network issue, a timeout, or unexpected response status.
 It means that you can set these options on the listener that uses `oauth.jwks.endpoint.uri` as well as on one that uses `oauth.introspection.endpoint.uri`.

-##### Configuring the client side of inter-broker communication
+#### Configuring the client side of inter-broker communication

 It is best to use mutual TLS for inter-broker communication.
-But if you really want to use `oauth`, there are a few details to get right.
+But if you choose to use `oauth`, there are a few details to get right.

 In order to use OAuth for inter-broker connections you have to specify the following two settings:
 - `sasl.mechanism.inter.broker.protocol`